 Every so often we get an imported restaurant concept from another city that makes a huge splash, and Gaia could very well be London’s next tidal wave arrival.
-Helmed by sought-after chef Izu Ani, who formerly rattled the pans at La Petite Maison and La Serre, Gaia will open in Mayfair this summer (exact date and location TBC) and will draw on Greek inspiration to create a modern taverna worth its salt.
+Helmed by sought-after chef Izu Ani, who formerly rattled the pans at La Petite Maison and La Serre, Gaia will open in Mayfair this autumn (exact date and location TBC) and will draw on Greek inspiration to create a modern taverna worth its salt.
 Diners will be treated to fresh Mediterranean cuisine, all served within a light interior with white painted woods and cream walls.

 Those who were impressed with Taiji Maruyama’s kitchen work when he opened a second Taka in Marylebone last autumn will be pleased to hear the master itamae will be opening an exclusive sushi counter at the site of the first Taka, on Shepherd Market.
 Named Maru (after the chef), the venue will seat just 10 diners and serve a 20-course farm-to-table omakase menu.